DaveO-Home/dodex-vertx/README.md

 3. Execute `java -jar build/libs/dodex-vertx-3.3.0-prod.jar` to start up the production server.
 4. Execute url `http://localhost:8880/dodex` or `.../dodex/bootstrap.html` in a browser.
    * **Note:** This is a different port and url than development.
-   * **Note:** The default database on the backend is "h2", no further configuation is necessay.
+   * **Note:** The default database on the backend is "h2", no further configuration is necessary.
 Dodex-vertx also has Postgres/Cubrid/Mariadb/Ibmdb2/Cassandra/Firebase implementations.
 See `<install directory>/dodex-vertx/src/main/resources/static/database_config.json` for configuration.
 5. Swapping among databases; Use environment variable `DEFAULT_DB` by setting it to either `sqlite3` ,`postgres`, `cubrid`, `mariadb`, `ibmdb2`, `cassandra`, `firebase`, `mongo` or set the default database in `database_config.json`.
 6. The environment variable `VERTXWEB_ENVIRONMENT` can be used to determine the database mode.
 It can be set to either ``prod`` or unset for production and ``dev`` for the development database as defined in ``database_config.json``.
 7. When Dodex-vertx is configured for the Cubrid database, the database must be created using UTF-8.
 For example `cubrid createdb dodex en_US.utf8`.